dimitrinicolas/rpi-thermostat/readme.md

 ## Install

 ### Server
-You need to set up a VPS server for the thermostat interface.
+You need to set up a VPS for the thermostat interface.
 Simply put the files from the `server` folder on your vps, install the dependencies `npm i`, then run `server.js`.
 I recommend you to use [forever](https://github.com/foreverjs/forever) to keep your script running.

 ### Raspberry Pi